This post may contain affiliate links. See my disclosure for more information.

-My healing had to come without closure, on a lot of fronts.
-And at the time I thought I needed it to fully heal.
-What I found, though, was that God is enough.
+My healing has had to come without closure, on a lot of fronts.
+And there have been times I’ve thought I needed it to fully heal.
+What I’ve found, though, is that God is enough even when it doesn’t feel like he is enough.
 He’s enough to move forward.
 Enough to get past the hurt.
 Enough to be whole.

 Looking for Closure

-So back to my original question: If you had the chance to seek closure about a difficult situation from your past, is there anything that would cause you to pass it up?
+So back to my original question: If you had the chance to seek closure about a difficult situation from your past, is there anything that would make you pass it up?

 And doing that also reminded me that I didn’t need answers to get to the place that God has already brought me, and without this recent reminder I wouldn’t have been looking for them now.